Try: Ontario salmon licence non-resident ice fishing

 US or international visitor choosing one province Non-Resident Licence Best next step when visitor pricing and trip type matter more than the resident view.

-BC coast or mixed freshwater-and-tidal trip Federal vs Provincial Necessary when the water type changes the licensing system.
+BC coast or mixed freshwater-and-tidal trip Federal vs Provincial Important when the water type changes the licensing system.

-You already know the province and want the exact buying path Official Portal Links Useful after the comparison is settled and checkout is next.
+You already know the province and want the official place to buy Official Portal Links Useful after the comparison is settled and checkout is next.

 You want a province-by-province fee readout in one place Cost by Province Better when you need the full list, not a selected comparison set.